quicwg/base-drafts/draft-ietf-quic-recovery.md

 All transmissions in QUIC are sent with a packet-level header, which indicates an encryption level and includes a packet sequence number (referred to below as a packet number).
-These packet numbers never repeat within an encryption level for the lifetime of a connection.
-Therefore, each encryption level has an associated packet number space.
+The encryption level indicates the packet number space, as described in the {{TRANSPORT}} docuemnt.
+Packet numbers never repeat within an packet number space for the lifetime of a connection.
 Packet numbers are monotonically increasing within a space, preventing ambiguity.

 This fundamental design decision obviates the need for disambiguating between transmissions and retransmissions and eliminates significant